kslg/elite-rides/README.md

 ## *Customer Restrictions*

-To prevent unauthorised access to Admin functionality (Create, Update, Delte), restriction logic is in place to stop Customers access those areas.
+To prevent unauthorised access to Admin functionality (Create, Update, Delte), restriction logic is in place to stop Customers accessing those areas.

 - A `logged in Customer` is presented with `Toast Error Message` when trying to access Model Management URL:
 <br>